franksalas/dend-capstone/README.md

 # Run ETL to Model the Data
-Here we go step by step in creating our pipeline from scattering flat files to Redshift.
+Here are the steps in creating our pipeline from scattering flat files to Redshift.

 ## Step 1: `01_upload_data_S3.py`

-Data was uploaded to S3 buckets in a collection of CSV JSON & Xls files.
+Data was uploaded to S3 buckets in a collection of CSV JSON & xlsx files.
 - the bucket structure was as follows

 ```